This brochure is also available on our downloads page.

 Antiphospholipid Syndrome or APS is an autoimmune disorder in which the body recognizes certain normal components of blood and/or cell membranes as foreign substances and produces antibodies against them.
 Patients with these antibodies may experience blood clots, including heart attacks and strokes, and miscarriages.
 APS may occur in people with systemic lupus erythematosus, other autoimmune diseases, or in otherwise healthy individuals.

-APS is also known as APLS, APLA, formerly as Hughes Syndrome or “Sticky Blood.”
+APS is formerly known as APLS, APLA, Hughes Syndrome or “Sticky Blood.”

 APS is an Autoimmune Disease

 One way in which our immune system fights infections is by making antibodies.
 Antibodies are proteins in the blood and body fluids that bind to foreign invaders like bacteria and viruses and help the immune system destroy and remove them.
 Sometimes the immune system doesn’t function properly and makes antibodies against normal organs and tissues in the body.
 These self-reactive antibodies are called autoantibodies.
 The autoantibodies in APS were originally thought to recognize that recognize certain phospholipids, fatty molecules that make up part of normal cell membranes, hence the name “antiphospholipid” antibodies.
 It is now known that most of the autoantibodies in APS patients actually recognize certain blood proteins that bind to phospholipids, not the phospholipids themselves.
 Two blood proteins that are major targets of antiphospholipid antibodies are 2-glycoprotein I and prothrombin.